abdulqshabbir/things-lite/README.md

 [x] Create /todo/:tid page
 [x] Display title, text that all editable
-[ ] Clicking the "Save Changes" button should send PUT request to /api/todo/:tid and redirect to /todos [ ] Clicking "Delete Todo" button should send DELETE request to /api/todo/:tid and redirect to /todos
+[ ] Clicking the "Save Changes" button should send PUT request to /api/todo/:tid and redirect to /todos [x] Clicking "Delete Todo" button should send DELETE request to /api/todo/:tid and redirect to /todos

 Backend Functionality
-[ ] Create PUT route for /api/todo/:tid which takes
-{title: string, text: string, dueDate: Date} and updates todo in database [ ] Create DELETE route for /api/todo/:tid which takes
+[x] Create PUT route for /api/todo/:tid which takes {title: string, text: string, dueDate: Date} and updates todo in database [x] Create DELETE route for /api/todo/:tid which takes tid as query parameter and deletes todo from database